rakker91/dbdeploy.net/trunk/Examples/Readme.txt

 For a manual deployment, simply run databasedeploy.exe after you have modified databasedeploy.config to have the appropriate values.

-The rebuild uses the MSBuild extensions pack (http://msbuildextensionpack.codeplex.com/) which is partially installed in the Tools directory.
+The rebuild uses the MSBuild extensions pack (http://msbuildextensionpack.codeplex.com/) which is installed as a NuGet Package.